 I will admit to not entirely liking the ending, it was a bit too straight forward and maybe it is just me, I would have liked to have seen more happen, it was very formulaic, and that one final twist at the end would have made it epic.
 (Though kudo's for the fuck this shit line and arc).

 What did you think of the movie?
-Let me know your thoughts on the movie in the comments or connect with me on my horror twitter and horror Instagram pages.
+Let me know your thoughts and join me on Threads, Instagram or Facebook.